 The Class Act Seminar is structured using the following components:

-1. Classroom labs: Each student is required to complete a 35 hour classroom lab in a local school district beginning Spring Semester of their sophomore year.
+1. Classroom labs: Each student is required to complete a 35 hour classroom lab in a local school district beginning Spring Semester of their freshmen year.
 Students should refer to the Classroom Lab guide for further information.

 2. Guest Speakers: Guest speakers will present information on chosen topics and themes that align with and complement the curriculum.
 Speakers include local teachers, principals, and education experts.